tmtmtm/bashible/docs/unless.md

   - unless '! test -f /etc/nginx/nginx.conf' skip
 ```

-You can also write more complex constructions,
+You can also use more complex constructions in the evaluated string,

 ```bash
 when 'test -d /etc/nginx && test -d /var/www' skip